iravishah/image-store-mongo/README.md

 ```
 URL: http://localhost:8888/api/:_id
-query: path: <path where you want to store image>
+query: path: <path where you want to store file>
 ```